-One of the most significant moments that still underpins much of the work on anti-racism is the introduction of the Race Relations Act ("RRA") in 1976.
+One of the most significant moments that still underpins much of the work on anti-racism, is the introduction of the Race Relations Act in 19766.
 This Act is notable for being the first to provide extensive directives about education.
-Discrimination on the basis of ".... color, race, nationality or ethnic or national origins" were made unlawful.
-Discrimination was defined as treating people "less favorably" on "racial grounds", or where an institution or body applies a "requirement or condition" that isn't required of others; is not justifiable irrespective of "racial origins"; and finally "....
-[I]s to the detriment of that other" because they cannot comply with it (Race Relations Act, 1976).
+Discrimination on the basis of '.... colour, race, nationality or ethnic or national origins' were made unlawful.
+Discrimination was explained as treating people 'less favourably' on 'racial grounds', or where an institution or body applies a 'requirement or condition' that isn't required of others; is not justifiable irrespective of 'racial origins'; and finally '....
+[I]s to the detriment of that other' because they cannot comply with it (Race Relations Act 1976).
 The Act underwent further amendment in 2000, again specifying race equality in education.
-The Equality Act 2010 required institutions to shift from dealing with discriminatory practice retrospectively, to demonstrating proactive promotion of equality for all those with "protected characteristics" and an imperative to address "socioeconomic inequalities".
-The newly defined characteristics no longer mentions "color" but retain ethnic group and nationality.
-These developments reflect changes in understandings of race, ethnicity and racism alongside a visible anti-racist movement that involved both popular culture and scholar activists writing about race, ethnicity and racism in the 1970s and 80s (Bhattacharyya et al., 2020; Brah, 1999; CCCS, 1982; Gilroy, 1987).
-The Equalities Act also now includes "faith and religious belief", broadening previous provision in the RRA prohibiting discrimination against Sikhs and Muslims.
+The Equalities Act 2010 required institutions to shift from dealing with discriminatory practice retrospectively, to demonstrating proactive promotion of equality for all those with 'protected characteristics' and an imperative to address 'socioeconomic inequalities'.
+The newly defined characteristics no longer mentions 'colour', but retain ethnic group and nationality.
+These developments reflect changes in understandings of race, ethnicity and racism alongside a visible anti-racist movement that involved both popular culture and scholar activists writing about race, ethnicity and racism in the 1970s and 80s (CCCS 1982; Gilroy 1987; Brah 1999; Bhattacharyya ed.
+2020).
+The Equalities Act also now includes 'faith and religious belief', broadening previous provision in the RRA prohibiting discrimination against Sikhs and Muslims.
 This is too demonstrates how histories of colonialism, imperialism and migration and settlement lead to situated racial formations in national contexts.